 The Early Rise camRock shape gives the skis a little rocker in the tip and traditional camber elsewhere.
-The rocker makes the Nordicas ideal for varying between off-piste and the groomers, and will make initiating turns and manoeuvring skis in soft snow a lot easier.
+The rocker makes the Nordicas ideal for varying between off-piste and the groomers and will make initiating turns and maneuvering skis in soft snow a lot easier.

-Furthermore they carve like demons – this is due to the camber design throughout the ski (excepting the tip) and the Nordica’s constant vertical sidewalls.
+Furthermore, they carve like demons – this is due to the chamber design throughout the ski (excepting the tip) and the Nordica’s constant vertical sidewalls.
 The vertical sidewalls stiffen the ski, to suit even the highest level of female skiing.
 This stiffness allows the skier to charge the ski on wide carves at a high speed, subsequently adding control and stability to the skis.
-Furthermore, there all-mountain side cut (ski shape) aides there carving ability.
+Furthermore, there all-mountain side cut (ski shape) aides their carving ability.

 High speeds are what the Nordicas are in existence for!
 These skis, if skied slowly, will not reveal their true majesty until taken above 50km/h.
 They are comfortable in any turn radius and will accelerate through a turn if a skier can charge them enough and will give great rebound to the more advanced among you.

 The Nordicas are solid underfoot with a 90mm side cut, which will support even the most powerful skiers.
 They have a side cut of 132mm at the tip and 118mm at the tail.
 Although it is advisable to choose a slightly fatter ski –one whose side cut underfoot is larger – when desiring an all off-piste adventure, they are perfect for those looking to balance their time between off-piste and groomers.